National Animal of Denmark

 The Mute Swan is the national animal of Denmark.
 It’s one kind of big white duck, and they usually call it “Knopsvane or Cygnus olor.”
-Both are native word of Denmark.
+Both are the native words of Denmark.
 Denmark’s national bird Mute Swan is a symbol of peace and polite substance.
-Mute Swan treated as the national bird of Denmark in 1984 by replacing the “Skylark Alauda arvensis.”
+Mute Swan was treated as the national bird of Denmark in 1984 by replacing the “Skylark Alauda arvensis.”

 Facts about Danish National Animal

 - Common Name: Knopsvane or Cygnus olor

 - Main Prey: Aquatic insects, fish, and frogs.